 I serve as Senior Editor for Strategy Science.
 Earlier, I was an associate editor for Management Science and a senior editor for Organization Science.
 In 2025, Ross named me Researcher of the Year.

 Teaching is not separate from the research.
-I teach strategy, AI & Strategy, and doctoral seminars at Ross, and many of the questions I work on are sharpened by the classroom.
+At Ross I teach strategy and AI & Strategy in the MBA, Weekend MBA, and Executive MBA programs, along with a doctoral seminar, and many of the questions I work on are sharpened by the classroom.
 The paper Learning strategic representations grew directly out of that belief, as does my continuing work on what AI means for management education.
 More on that is on the Teaching page.

 Beyond the CV